Wednesday, March 15, 2023

 orange with lust or peachful sweet,

-if only the godzilla head--the ghost, the poet--
+if only the godzilla head--the broken one, the want-to-be--

 would look back at them